Vaccination remains the strongest defense against COVID-19. For more information about where you can schedule a vaccine,

 be tested for COVID-19 or learn more about the virus, visit

 The Washington University and Barnes-Jewish Transplant Center is home to one of the largest, most experienced kidney transplant programs in the U.S., and is consistently ranked among the nation’s best by U.S. News & World Report for the treatment of kidney disease.
 Since 1963, Washington University transplant surgeons have performed more than 3,000 kidney transplants at Barnes-Jewish.
 The team now averages more than 200 kidney transplant surgeries annually, including more than half of all kidney transplants in Missouri.

-is an expert in a specific area of transplantation.
+Each person on the kidney transplant team is an expert in a specific area of transplantation.
 Together, they bring their expertise, knowledge and understanding to each patient in our program.

 Our Doctor's Access Line is easy and convenient to use.
 Physicians can reach one centralized resource, 24 hours a day, seven days a week.

 The kidney transplant program at the Washington University and Barnes-Jewish Transplant Center includes a high-volume multidisciplinary team that treats the full range of kidney and pancreas disease, from newly diagnosed to end-stage patients.

 Complete the form below to receive the latest news and information by email and publications from the Washington University and Barnes-Jewish Transplant Center.